7 Key Accounting Skills Every accounting advisor Should Possess

 2. Commercial Awareness

-Commercial awareness is the consciousness of how and where the business works in the market.
-Accountants need not only be good at understanding what the financial statements say; they need to be able to think of how information from these will affect the business as a commercial activity.
+Commercial awareness is the consciousness of how and where the business works in the market. accounting advisors need not only be good at understanding what the financial statements say; they need to be able to think of how information from these will affect the business as a commercial activity.

-Accountants are in charge of interpreting the data into useful information.
-To help the business prosper, the accountant must be aware of how economic, social, and political changes affect the business.
+accounting advisors are in charge of interpreting the data into useful information.
+To help the business prosper, the accounting advisor must be aware of how economic, social, and political changes affect the business.

 3. Initiative

 The accounting process is a recurring job.
-However, unique circumstances will arise, and the accountant must have the initiative to know what to do next.
-A good accountant should be able to prove that he can think critically about crucial moments.
+However, unique circumstances will arise, and the accounting advisor must have the initiative to know what to do next.
+A good accounting advisor should be able to prove that he can think critically about crucial moments.

 Moreover, the initiative does not come only at special events.
 It could also apply to normal workdays.
 You must be able to work on your own and be trusted with the responsibilities given.
-This skill is very important if you plan to become a freelance accountant in the future.
+This skill is very important if you plan to become a freelance accounting advisor in the future.

 4. Integrity